Client case studies are one of the most important elements to master as you grow as an agency.

 When you’re approaching a client to construct a case study, be sure to have a specific direction in mind for it.

-You don't want to roll in there without a plan.
-You want to know what the particular success you want to emphasize and what the results are for the business as well as have testimonials from individuals most impacted by the results.
+You don’t want to roll in there without a plan.
+You want to know what particular success you want to emphasize and what the results are for the business and have testimonials from individuals most impacted by the results.

 You want to take a prospect reading your case study on a journey.